openUC2/UC2-GIT/TheBOX/PolarBOX/Readme.md

 ## <img src="./IMAGES/S.png" height="40"> Participate
-Dear Participate,
+Dear Participant,
 you tasted our cake recipe.
 I'm sure that you have new ideas to try.
 Don't be afraid!
-Buy ingredients, use basic cooking techniques and add your imagination and creativity for your new cake recipe!
+Buy the ingredients, use basic cooking techniques and add your imagination and creativity for your new cake recipe!

-Don't forget to share with us!
-We like eating a lot :drooling_face:
+Don't forget to share your recipe with us!